Photo/Jonathan Finch

 Helicopter Day was made possible through a variety of efforts

-The snow had been good and the weather was sunny, and we had already been filming using snowmobiles for three days in a row, so we were definitely feeling the lactic acid buildup as we headed into the day.
-Incidentally, filming on a snowmobile is several times tougher than you might imagine.
-If you're not used to it, I guarantee your upper body muscles will be exhausted after just one day.
+With good snow and sunny weather continuing, we had already been filming using snowmobiles for three consecutive days, and we were definitely feeling the buildup of lactic acid as we approached this day.
+Incidentally, filming with snowmobiles is several times tougher than you might imagine.
+Anyone who isn't used to it is guaranteed to have their upper body muscles aching after just one day.

-On this day, a helicopter took off first thing in the morning, and we continued skiing nonstop at a high pace.
-Just after noon, as we were being picked up by the helicopter, our guide asked us if we wanted to take a short lunch break.
-We had skied a few big lines, and neither Wiley nor I had any crashes.
-We were feeling a certain level of satisfaction.
-The camera crew and I were exchanging glances, wondering if it was time to take a break, when someone interrupted us,
+On this day, the helicopter flew overhead from early in the morning, and we continued to ski at a high pace without stopping.
+After noon, the guide asked us, who were being picked up by the helicopter, "Shall we take a short lunch break?"
+We skied down several big lines, and neither Wiley nor I crashed.
+We were feeling pretty good about our progress.
+Just as the camera crew and I were exchanging glances, wondering, "Is it time to take a breather?",

 "NO!!
 Keep skiing till the sun goes down!!"